OpenSlides/openslides-autoupdate-service/README.md

 ### History Information

-To get all history information for an fqid call
+To get all history information for an fqid call:

 `curl localhost:9012/system/autoupdate/history_information?fqid=motion/42`